 - RCM Sparks Juniors

 - Early Years

 - Turtle Song

 Tri-borough Music Hub

-Support for local young musicians continues through regular RCM student mentoring for:
+Support for local young musicians continues through regular RCM student and graduate mentoring for:

 - FIFTHS whole class instrumental programme